-I’ve used this exact technique with many clients and even on Gotch SEO.
+I’ve used this technique with many clients and on Gotch SEO.

 In fact, this guide you’re reading now is leveraging The Cake Technique because now I’m going to show you how to use The Merger Technique (which used to be its own individual blog post).

 I also used this technique a few years ago when I consolidated a few different assets around the topic of “backlinks”.

 I had individual blog pots on:

 - “How to Build Tier Two Backlinks”